fledge-iot/fledge/docs/03_getting_started.rst

 - Python 3.5+
 - PostgreSQL 9.5+
+- Bluez 5.37+

-If you intend to download and build FogLAMP from source (as explained in this page), you also need *git*.
+Bluez is the official Bluetooth stack and we have added plugins that are set on by default and use *gatttool* and other components of *bluez*.
+In the future we will make this package optional, but for the moment you should install it even if you do not intend to use any Bluetooth device. |br| If you intend to download and build FogLAMP from source (as explained in this page), you also need *git*.
 Other requirements largely depend on the plugins that run in FogLAMP, but Python and PostgreSQL are essential for the Core and Storage microservices and tasks.

 Building FogLAMP